-AIM Overseas is tremendously excited to be able to offer this new Inclusive Education program.
+AIM Overseas is tremendously excited to be able to offer the Inclusive Education program.
 This dynamic program aims at providing quality education for all children irrespective of their differences, dispositions or disabilities.
 It stems from values of equity, diversity and social justice and is promoted by many international and national programs and policies, in particular the United Nations Convention on the Rights of Persons with Disabilities.

 The summer school on inclusive education aims to provide students with a better understanding of concepts and theories of inclusive education, its historical development, international (political) discourses and various issues related to its implementation.
 Students will examine arguments of both advocates and critics of an inclusive education system.
 It addresses how various professionals such as trained general educators, special educators, social workers and psychologists can work together to provide the best possible environment for students with a wide range and level of learning difficulties.
 Inclusive school development and quality management in inclusive schools will be discussed.
 Students will be introduced to the Austrian education system and the current discussions regarding the implementation of inclusive education.
 Two field trips to institutions in Graz are included in the program and will provide insight into practical issues of inclusion in education.

-This program is perfect for students with a education, social work, psychology or social welfare background that are interested in studying Inclusive Education from an Austrian and international perspective.
+This program is perfect for students with an education, social work, psychology or social welfare background that are interested in studying Inclusive Education from an Austrian and international perspective.

 ** Details to the program are still subject to final change **

 Hear from the Academics at the University of Graz